pierre-fromager/surfaces/README.md

 # Surfaces

-Surfaces illustrates how to fast calculate surface from a polynomial.
+Surfaces let fast calculate surface from a polynomial form.

-A factory design pattern let an exact calculus for polynomial with order lower than 2, otherwise an iterative approximation will be applied from riemann sum algorithm with a partitioning factor.
+A factory design pattern optimizes an exact calculus from degree with best effort.

+Riemann sum is exposed an tested here without accuracy purpose, just because it is the basement of integration theory.

 ## Build

 ```